project-imprimis/libprimis/doc/engine.md

 point lights are supported, as it is in fact *very difficult* to create lights with configurations more complex than ideal point radiators.

-As lights are one of the key cogs of the deferred renderer used in Imprimis, a more technical discussion of their behavior with respect to the rendering pipeline can be found in that section.
+As lights are one of the key cogs of the deferred renderer used in Libprimis, a more technical discussion of their behavior with respect to the rendering pipeline can be found in that section.